sarahsapilan02/twist-appengine-guestbook-java/README.md

 App Engine Java Guestbook
 Copyright (C) 2010-2014 Google Inc.

 ## Sample guestbook for use with App Engine Java.
+Update to use Twist Object Mapping.

 Requires [Apache Maven](http://maven.apache.org) 3.1 or greater, and JDK 7+ in order to run.